kristinemlarson/gnssrefl/docs/docker_cl_instructions.md

 * execute docker run command (see above) in terminal window
-* Feeback from jupyter notebook user:
+* Feedback from jupyter notebook user:
 	* About folder permission: In the notebook environment test, the error prompted that the program could not write to the file.
 This is remedied by changing the permissions of the folder from the command line.

 ## additional references: